jashaj/PortalTests/README.md

     mvn clean install

-Individual stories that extend `JUnitStories` can be run a junit tests from within an IDE.
+Individual stories that extend `eu.jasha.portaltests.stories.PortalStories` can be run as junit tests in your IDE.